 Community on all scales is fundamental to our success, and because of that, we are committed to leaving a lasting impact on the community that supports us.
 This commitment brought forth Sidus Serves, our way of actively improving life on earth.
 Community involvement is key to our culture, and we believe in the power of volunteerism.
-We actively invest in the communities of our employees and are passionate about the improvement of their communities through individual efforts and partnership with local, regional, and national organizations.
-We also believe it is important to bridge the gap in the aerospace field by supporting young professionals through establishing partnerships with several organizations dedicated to providing STEM learning opportunities to a diverse array of students.
+We actively invest in the communities of our employees' by supporting K-12 education, providing military and veteran assistance, environmental stewardship, and volunteering at local non-profit organizations.
+We, and our employees, are passionate about the improvement of their communities through individual efforts and partnership with local, regional, and national organizations.
+We are proud to support local STEM programs and schools in local communities.
+We are focused on bridging the gap in the aerospace field by supporting young professionals through establishing partnerships with several organizations dedicated to providing STEM learning opportunities to a diverse array of students